Thanks to his kind supporters, Finn's wish to go to Lapland came true in December 2017!

 There was a real party atmosphere on board, with the crew getting into the Christmas spirit with pass the parcel and carols!

 On the first evening, the family went out to explore and enjoy the deep snow after dinner.
-Finn and older brother Archie used their snowball maker to make perfect snowballs and for mum Debbie a stand out memory was the four of them lined up in a row on sledges on their tummies sledging down a hill!
+Finn and older brother Archie used their snowball maker to make perfect snowballs.
+For mum Debbie, a stand out memory was the four of them lined up in a row on sledges on their tummies sledging down a hill!

-The next day was full of fun activities on the hunt for Santa; visiting the elf post office, meeting Snowy Bowy and her elf friends in the forest, taking the snowmobiles for a spin and experiencing a reindeer sleigh ride!
+The next day was full of fun activities on the hunt for Santa.
+This included visiting the elf post office, meeting Snowy Bowy and friends in the forest, taking the snowmobiles for a spin and experiencing a reindeer sleigh ride!

 All throughout the day elves popped up to give clues about where to find Santa.